oracle/weblogic-kubernetes-operator/site/installation.md

 The operator provides three REST certificate options:

-*	`none` will disable the REST server.
+*	`NONE` will disable the REST server.
-*	`self-signed-cert` will generate self-signed certificates.
+*	`SELF_SIGNED_CERT` will generate self-signed certificates.
-*	`custom-cert` provides a mechanism to provide certificates that were created and signed by some other means.
+*	`CUSTOM_CERT` provides a mechanism to provide certificates that were created and signed by some other means.

 ## Decide which options to enable